 For centuries students have referred to their dance instructors by their pronoun and their first name.
 So Stacey Butterworth is referred to as Ms. Stacey.
 We maintain this tradition at Harbour Dance Studios as an important part of dance culture and as a demonstration of respect for the instructor.

-We have two ‘Watch’ weeks throughout the dance season where you are welcome to come into the studio during class and see what your children are doing.
+We have two ‘Watch’ weeks throughout the dance season where you are welcome to view by ZOOM during class and see what your children are doing.
 Please check the studio calendar on the web site for the dates.
-We don’t allow parents into class outside of these weeks.
-The children get really excited when you visit their class and as you’ll see, not a lot gets done in class when there’s an audience.
+We don’t allow parents into class, The children get really excited when you visit their class and as you’ll see, not a lot gets done in class when there’s an audience.
 By keeping the rest of the class time un-interrupted, we’re able to get quite a lot taught.
 If you have a special relative who is in-town outside of these dates and who really wants to see what’s going on let us know and we’ll set something up if we can.

 Like every sport, dance has a competitive outlet as well.
 Our dancers are very well respected throughout the region both individually and in their class groups.
-Our main competition this season is Peak Invitational in Nanaimo held in May at the Port Theatre.
 Competition season starts in January and runs through until May.
 Our students can compete in competitions in Seattle, Surrey, North Vancouver and Nanaimo.